The cheek near the tooth is swollen. Swollen cheek - reasons. Incorrect growth of wisdom teeth

 • To relieve the inflammatory process, Nimesil or another anti-inflammatory drug is prescribed.

-• Ibuprofen, Ketorol help relieve pain.
+• Ibuprofen and Ketorol help relieve pain.

 • Eliminate allergic manifestations You can use Suprastin, Diazolin or Erius.